cnickels21/city-explorer-api/README.md

 ## Overview

 City explorer is a static front end that will return the weather for a specific latitude and longitude based on user input.
-This project is for us to build out an entire back end that will process that requet and, using API's return the requested information.
+This project is for us to build out an entire back end server that will process that request and, using API's return the requested information.

 ## Getting Started